4 Signs it is Time to Replace Your AC

 Not only that, an old, inefficient unit is likely to spend a lot more energy to keep your home cool than a properly working system.
 So, while the cost of an entirely new AC may seem like a lot, often the cost is worth it (or even cheaper!) than putting up with a failing system for several more years.

 Have An AC Question?

 If you are not sure whether your AC should be repaired or replaced, give us a call at Hanna Heating & Air Conditioning.
 Our company has been trusted for 3 generations for honest and fair work in providing only the service that homeowners need.
 We will not try to sell you on any unnecessary installation when a repair is all you need.
 You can count on us to provide you with all the information and options to make an educated decision on your home’s comfort system needs.

 Give us a call about your air conditioning system.
-We can answer any questions on whether to repair or replace an AC unit including options for improving your home’s energy efficiency and indoor air quality.
+We can answer any questions on whether to repair an AC unit including options for improving your home’s energy efficiency and indoor air quality.
 Contact Hanna online or by calling us at 316-945-3481.